 What is it?
 The state-of-the-art, four-floor gallery brings together 21st century Chinese art, with a rotation of four key exhibitions throughout the year.
 Founder Judith Neilson created the self-funded non-profit gallery to house her epic collection of post-millennial Chinese art.
 And entry is always free.

 Why go?
 White Rabbit is known for putting on bold and sometimes confronting exhibitions.

 Don't miss: Refuel with a plate of dumplings and toothsome tisanes at the in-house tea room.

 What is it?
-Inner West pub the Imperial has been a safe space for the LGBTQIA community since the '80s.
+Erskineville's Imperial Hotel has been a safe space for the LGBTQIA community since the '80s.
 Drag is at the forefront, queer culture is celebrated, and the music is loud, proud and Palms-level perfection.

 Why go?
 The front bar has a fabulously daggy disco after-hours with Diana, Cher, Madonna, and Whitney on heavy rotation.
 The basement also hosts regular parties from some of Sydney’s best queer collectives: Honcho Disko, Heaps Gay and Girlthing.

 Don't miss: Drag ‘n’ Dine, every night of the week.
 Your zucchini noodles will be accompanied by one of Sydney’s star drag kings and queens.